AhmadWaleed/assessment/readme.md

 ## About Assessment

-For assessment code please have a look at following directories:
+For assessment code please have a look at following files and directories:

 - `app/Domain/*`
 - `app/ProviderService.php`